Blue Smoke

 The owners of this land are in a conflagration over its status.

 This is not uncommon.
 Ownership of land has inflamed many and wrought dispute throughout history.
 That such discussion should suddenly arise among these owners, like a wildfire, catches them all by surprise.
 Land is a potent resource, and its symbolism in our lives looms larger than we know.
-Competing points of view echo back and forth, trying to find consensus, in a malstrom of dissension.
+Competing points of view echo back and forth, trying to find consensus, in a maelstrom of dissension.

 The fools circle and circle and circle, exhausting themselves over the obvious, without clear explanation.
 But in the circling, slow progress is indeed made, and eventually resolution will emerge, like blue smoke...
 History reminds us that this too shall pass.

 Our newly planted trees seem to be on a stable trajectory.
 So far, we see little death loss, but they obviously have a long way to go.
-The cover crop of oats has finally come to life after a very dry fall and winter, and is doing its job of insulating and protecting seedlings from deer and drought.
-It is now about three feet tall.
+The cover crop of oats has finally come to life after a very dry fall and winter, and is doing its job insulating and protecting seedlings from deer and drought.
+The crop is now about three feet tall.
 The poplar seedling below was nipped by the late frost, but is doing fine.

 The other phenomenon we are witnessing is the power of water to find its way to the nearest outlet regardless of what we do.
 In one field, we blocked the outlet near the stream, only to find the water had moved over and was flowing two feet away into the stream below.
 So, we blocked that, and the water then moved another two feet over, to flow unimpeded.
 We finally realized this is sandier soil than elsewhere, which allows water to flow around whatever obstructs it.
 So, Mike Garen, our artist and engineer with equipment, excavated clay from another field and built a subterranean wall in this area that is 8 ft. deep, 3 ft. wide, and 40 ft. long!
 That is holding so far.